jbernardo95/riak_kv/README.md

 # riak_kv

-This is a fork of [riak_kv](https://github.com/basho/riak_kv) altered to have the functionality of EunomiaKV Plus.
+This is a fork of [riak_kv](https://github.com/basho/riak_kv) altered to have support for transaction using the 2PC protocol.

 ## Dependencies